MichaelStott/barn-project-template/README.md

 # Barn Project Template

-Template projects for game development
+Template project for game development using Barn.